Just like building a house, our Vision Therapy program starts with a solid foundation and builds from there.

 This Phase also includes activities that work on fine-motor skills for effective and proper pencil grip.

 Eye Teaming & Spatial Perception

+You want your eyes to be great teammates.
 Phase 3 includes activities that work on eye teaming (binocular vision) skills, laterality, and spatial perception.
-Advancing from tracking and focusing, activities that reinforce using our eyes together as a team in a more precise way will maximize visual and overall performance.
+Activities that reinforce using our eyes together as a team in a more precise way will maximize visual and overall performance.

 When the eyes fixate, move, align, and focus together, our spatial world opens up.
 This Phase begins to integrate computer activities via the VisionBuilder computer program.

 Phase 4 includes activities that continue to enhance visual efficiency and visual processing, as we embed the skills learned in previous phases.
 In this phase, we practice and reinforce visual information processing skills used in practical, every day experiences.